-\textbf{Extrinsic effects.} The additional features arise during the electron transport through solid.
-For example, inelastic scattering of photoelectrons gives rise to background signals (Fig.\,1L) \cite{Tougaard2021} while the excitation of plasmons leads to series of loss peaks (Fig.\,1D) \cite{Stevie2020}.
-These plasmon loss peaks are characteristic by their constant energy separation and decreasing intensity with increasing binding energies.
+\textbf{Extrinsic effects.} Additional features arise during electron transport through the solid.
+For example, inelastic scattering of photoelectrons gives rise to background signals (Fig.\,1L) \cite{Tougaard2021} while the excitation of plasmons leads to a series of loss peaks (Fig.\,1H) \cite{Stevie2020}.
+These plasmon-loss peaks are characterized by constant energy separations and decreasing intensities with increasing binding energy.